atelier-cartographique/waend/README.md

 npm start
 ```

-got to http://your.host/register to create a new user, than enjoy http://your.host/map
+Go to http://your.host/register to create a new user, than enjoy http://your.host/map

+The your.host part can be configured, and used locally.
+By example, to be able to access it through http://waend.local, create a text file named waend.local in /etc/nginx/sites-enabled and copy the content of the example file documentation/site-enabled-example/waend.local.
+Edit it according to your own system (tip : the "pierre" must probably be changed...).